gkaguirrelab/gkaModelEye/README.md

 # gkaModelEye
 These routines implement a ray-traced model eye in MATLAB.
 A primary application of the model is to describe the entrance pupil in the image plane for a rotated eye.
-The entrance pupil is described by the parameters of an ellipse fit to the pupil perimeter, and those parameters are given in "transparent" form.
+The entrance pupil is described by the parameters of an ellipse fit to the pupil perimeter, and those parameters are given in "transparent" form (center x, center y, area, non-linear eccentricity, tilt).

 The model is described in: